Mingguriguri/iNES-lab/README.md

 # iNES-LAB
-b This is our Lab web page
+This is our Lab web page